inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

         }
     }
 ```

-**TERRAFORM APPLY **
+**TERRAFORM APPLY**
 <br>
-executes the plan proposed in terraform plan.
+Running `terraform apply` executes the plan proposed in terraform plan.
 In this example it will add a bucket to this project and creates a terraform.tfstate file.
 This state file keeps track of resources created by your configuration and maps them to real-world resources

 The bucket can be seen on `cloud_storage > buckets` in the left hand nav.
 ![image](https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/ab621b97-6048-4624-ad21-1379cbf76a4b)